nextensio/automation/deploy/aws/README.md

 * This is what I do.
 I create a directory like /tmp/nextensio-eks.
 And if I want three clusters, I create three directories inside that like "controller", "useast1" and "uswest1" (latter two are gateways)

-* Since we are still not "official", we use self signed certificates for our tls connections, and we need a rootCA certificate which we can use for the controllers and gateways, lets first generate that in /tmp/nextensio-eks/ by saying automation/deploy/aws/create.py -genca .

 * Now lets say we create the controller.
 So "cd controller"; and "create.py -terraform controller".
 You have to answer "yes" at some point, and then this will take 15 to 20 minutes.
 You have to be ready for manual intervention if something goes wrong with terraform.
 Once its all done, the